 When a person or firm needs to buy a commodity in the future, they can protect themself against price increases by making a substitute purchase in the futures market.
 The risk this person now faces is the risk of a change in basis (cash price – futures price).
 This hedger is said to be short-the-basis because they will profit if the basis becomes more negative (weaker); for example, if a hedger buys a corn futures contract at 325› when cash corn is 312›, the basis is -.13.
 If this hedge is lifted with futures at 320› and cash at 300›, the basis is -.20, and the hedger has profited by the $.07 decrease in basis.

 A market with a narrow price range; i.e., little upward or downward price movement.

 An account which has a reportable position in either futures or futures options.
 See also Reporting level.

 An attempt to profit from commodity price changes through the purchase and/or sale of commodity futures.
 In the process, the speculator assumes the risk that the hedger is transferring, and provides liquidity in the market.

-One who buys and sells stocks, land, etc., risking his capital with the goal of earning a profit from price changes.
-In contrast to gamblers, speculators understand and evaluate existing market risks on the basis of data and experience, while gamblers are those who seek out man-made risks or “invest” in a roll of the dice.
+One who buys and sells stocks, land, etc., risking their capital with the goal of earning a profit from price changes.
+In contrast to gamblers, speculators understand and evaluate existing market risks on the basis of data and experience, while gamblers are those who seek out person-made risks or “invest” in a roll of the dice.